Khushab District

+District Khushab shares boundaries with the districts of Sargodha, Jhelum, Chakwal, Mianwali, Bhakkar and Jhang.

+History

+The word Khushab is derived from two Persian words "Khush" (lit. 'sweet') and "Aab" (lit. 'water'), referring to the river Jhelum.
+The city was evidently well-established by the early 16th century; the Mughal emperor Babur mentions Khushab along with Bhera and Chiniot as the frontier cities between Hindustan and Kabul in his memoirs Baburnama.
+In the Ain-i-Akbari, written during the reign of Akbar in c.
+1590, Khushab was enumerated as one of the parganas in the Sind Sagar sarkar of the Mughal province of Panjab.

+After the decline of Mughal Empire in the 18th century, Khushab came under the control of Tiwana clan.
+The Tiwanas built the fortified towns of Mitha Tiwana and Nurpur Tiwana, and expanded their landholdings at the expense of Awans of Salt Range and the Thal Nawabs.
+Khushab was annexed by Ranjit Singh in 1817, but the area was later restored to Fateh Khan Tiwana as jagir in return for military services.
+After the annexation of Punjab by the British in 1849, Khushab became part of the Shahpur District.
+In 1960, Khushab and Sargodha Districts were created after the bifurcation of Shahpur District.

 Geography

 Khushab is situated between the cities of Sargodha and Mianwali, near the river Jhelum.
 The district capital is Jauharabad (founded 1953, pop.
 39,477).

 Khushab consists of agricultural lowland plains, lakes, and hills.
-Parts of the Thal desert touch the district, which has a breadth of over 70 mi and is situated between the Indus river and the Jhelum river.
+Parts of the Thal desert touch the district, which has a breadth of over 70 mi and is situated between the Indus and Jhelum rivers.

-There are three lakes (Ochali, Khabbaki, and Jahlar) in the district.
+There are three lakes (Uchhali, Khabbaki, and Jahlar) in the district.
 Kanhatti Garden is the largest forest in Khushab district, near Khabbaki village in the Soon Valley.
 Khabikki Lake is a salt-water lake in the southern Salt Range.
 The lake is one kilometre wide and two kilometres long.
 Khabikki is also the name of a neighbouring village.
 Sakesar is the highest mountain in the Salt Range, and is the site of the ancient Amb Temples.
-Sakesar’s summit is 1522 metres / 4946 feet high and is situated in Khushab District.
+Sakesar’s summit is 1,522 m (4,946 ft) high and is situated in Khushab District.

 Demographics

-At the time of the 2017 census the district had a population of 1,281,299, of which 637,474 were males and 642,791 females.
-Rural population is 927,412 while the urban population is 352,960.
-The literacy rate was 59.75%.
-Muslims were the predominant religious community with 99.02% of the population while Christians were 0.82% of the population.
+As of the 2023 census, Khushab district has 248,304 households and a population of 1,501,089.
+The district has a sex ratio of 104.80 males to 100 females and a literacy rate of 62.52%: 75.59% for males and 49.03% for females.
+371,528 (24.75% of the surveyed population) are under 10 years of age.
+418,745 (27.90%) live in urban areas.

-According to the 1998 census the major first language of the district is Punjabi, spoken by 96.8% of the population, with Urdu spoken by 1.5%.
+According to the 1998 census, the primary language of the district is Punjabi, spoken by 97.7% of the population, with Urdu being spoken by 1.5%.

+At the 2023 census, 92.38% of the population spoke Punjabi, 2.05% Pashto, 2.39% Saraiki and 1.43% Urdu as their first language.
+The dialect of Punjabi spoken here is Shahpuri.